MicrosoftDocs/win32/desktop-src/Power/system-power-status.md

 ---
-Description: 'The system power status indicates whether the source of power for a computer is a system battery or AC power.
-For computers that use batteries, the system power status also indicates how much battery life remains and whether the battery is charging.' ms.assetid: 'b9a5e7de-a603-4bd9-b854-1e58572c3b2b'
+Description: The system power status indicates whether the source of power for a computer is a system battery or AC power.
+For computers that use batteries, the system power status also indicates how much battery life remains and whether the battery is charging. ms.assetid: b9a5e7de-a603-4bd9-b854-1e58572c3b2b
 title: System Power Status
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # System Power Status

 The system power status indicates whether the source of power for a computer is a system battery or AC power.
 For computers that use batteries, the system power status also indicates how much battery life remains and whether the battery is charging.

-Power information is retrieved by registering for power setting notifications through the [**RegisterPowerSettingNotification**](registerpowersettingnotification.md) function.
+Power information is retrieved by registering for power setting notifications through the [**RegisterPowerSettingNotification**](/windows/win32/WinUser/nf-winuser-registerpowersettingnotification?branch=master) function.
 This function allows applications to register for specific power settings and be notified when they change.

 > [!Note]
-> To query for power status information without notifications, use [**CallNtPowerInformation**](callntpowerinformation.md).
+> To query for power status information without notifications, use [**CallNtPowerInformation**](/windows/win32/Powerbase/nf-powerbase-callntpowerinformation?branch=master).